Admission of International Students

 • In the case of severe pathology or life-threatening injury, repatriation to your home country at the insurance company’s expense

-If the insurance program does not include these points, these medical services will be provided on a paid basis.
+If your insurance plan does not include the services listed above, these medical treatments will be provided on a fee-paying basis.

-When purchasing voluntary medical insurance policies, please note that the insurance program should include the following points:
+When purchasing voluntary medical insurance policies, please note that the insurance program should include the following provisions:

 SPbU International Students Club